cloud-borne/tech-learning-hub/content/cheatsheets/aws/vpc.md

 * They’re separate from each other, so that they’re isolated from disasters
 * They’re connected with high bandwidth, ultra-low latency networking

+{{% callout note %}}

+> Availability Zones (```AZs```) Aren’t **Globally** Consistent Across Accounts

+AZ Names Are Mapped Per Account:
+- AWS uses logical names like ```us-west-2a```, ```us-west-2b```, etc. for Availability Zones.
+- These names are not globally fixed — they’re mapped differently for each AWS account.
+- So, us-west-2a in Account A might physically correspond to a different data center than us-west-2a in Account B

+🧠 Why AWS Does This?
+- Load balancing & fault isolation: AWS spreads customers across ```AZs``` to avoid overloading any single data center.
+- Security & abstraction: It prevents users from inferring physical infrastructure layout.
+- Flexibility: AWS can reassign logical AZ names without disrupting customer configurations.

+Even though both accounts use us-west-2a, they’re actually pointing to different physical zones.

+{{< figure src="/images/uploads/vpc-az-id.png" width="300" height="300">}}

+{{% /callout %}}

 ## Edge Locations

  * Amazon has 400+ Points of Presence (400+ Edge Locations & 10+ Regional Caches) in 90+ cities across 40+ countries